AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/questions/_create_question.en.html.md

 ##### Title

 - It briefly and clearly captures the topic.
-- If it is interesting, you have the biggest chance for quick and good answer.
+- If it is interesting, you have the highest chance for quick and good answer.

 ##### Text